Native file documents

 Unsupported file types are treated differently on each platform: On Android nothing will happen at all on older versions, but recent Android versions throw an error when file cannot be viewed.
 On iOS, the viewer will open but not show any contents.

-Cleanup of viewer temp files The viewFile action cannot tell if and when the viewer was closed.
-So there will be temporary copies on the device nanoflow SUB_DeleteFileViewerTempDirectory deletes the temporary stuff so be sure to call that flow regularly
+The viewFile action cannot tell if and when the viewer was closed.
+So there will be temporary copies on the device.
+Nanoflow SUB_DeleteFileViewerTempDirectory deletes the temporary stuff so be sure to call that flow regularly.
+This also applies when using the PDF Viewer widget and resizing images.

 Document picking on the device